Dad is nervous.

 Kids need to have a close bond with their dad.

-So many times I have heard Mothers complaining that their baby ‘only wants me, not their dad’ and I personally think that bonding with the baby when they are small will mean the load can be shared between both parents.
+So many times, I have heard Mothers complaining that their baby ‘only wants me, not their dad,’ and I personally think that bonding with the baby when they are small will mean you can share the load between both parents.

 Having a baby carrier that Dad likes will mean he doesn’t feel emasculated, and it means his partner can take a break while they go for a walk together.

 9. Alcohol Bottled This Year

 A bottle of something alcoholic!

 If you can get a bottle of his favorite alcohol bottled the year his child will be born, he can keep that for a special occasion (marriage, graduation).

 Bear in mind, some alcohol will not keep for that long, but the best ones do!